 When it comes to property and assets in a divorce, you are not likely to have a single piece of property that is more valuable than your family home.
-Determining the value of your home and how to divide it in the divorce is perhaps the most important aspect of your case from a property perspective.
-The other aspect of dealing with the family home that makes it so difficult to handle is that there are emotions tied up in the possibility of selling that home.
+Determining the value of your home and how to divide it in the divorce is perhaps the most essential aspect of your case from a property perspective.
+The other part of dealing with the family home that makes it so difficult to handle is that there are emotions tied up in the possibility of selling that home.

 How is the marital residence treated in a Texas divorce?

-Your children are obviously going to be impacted by having to move.
+Your children are going to be impacted by having to move.
 They have memories wrapped up in the family house.
 It may be the only house they have ever lived in.
 However, you should not be swayed by their emotions associated with the house.
 You need to do what is best for you financially.
-Your kids will adapt to their new surroundings, especially if you take the time to explain to the kids why you are moving and what factors have led to the decision to move from the family house.
+Your kids will adapt to their new surroundings, especially if you take the time to explain why you are moving and what factors have led to the decision to move from the family house.

 Who’s moving out of the family house at the beginning of the divorce?

-This is an issue that you should seriously consider before you make the decision to move.
+This is an issue that you should seriously consider before you decide to move.
 For any father or husband reading this blog post, I can tell you that it is most often that you will be the one to move out of the house.
 I think it is more or less assumed that the man will be the one to leave the house- especially if you have kids living there.
 This would seem to defuse the situation and keep everyone at a safe distance.
-No use being at home if all you and your wife do is argue, right?
+No use being at home if all you and your wife do argue, right?
 Well, let’s consider that question right now before we go any further.

 The divorce court can award the house to you or your spouse during the divorce.
-That means that one of you could have the exclusive (only) right to stay in the house and the other would need to find a place to live from that point forward.
+That means that one of you could have the exclusive (only) right to stay in the house, and the other would need to find a place to live from that point forward.
 Most judges in Texas will assume that you and your spouse should not remain in the home together during the case.
-Of course, if you and your spouse agree that you all should remain in the house together then that would be what happens.
+Of course, if you and your spouse agree that you all should stay in the house together, then that would be what happens.
 A judge cannot substitute their opinion for yours.
 You have all the power to keep this decision from even reaching the judge’s desk.
 All you have to do is settle with your spouse.

-On top of all the factors that we have already discussed, there needs to be consideration paid to which spouse can afford the payment on the home based on your incomes and on the mortgage.
-For instance, if you and your spouse both work and have no children it is possible that one of you does not earn enough income to pay that mortgage on your home.
+On top of all the factors that we have already discussed, there needs to be consideration paid to which spouse can afford the payment on the home based on your incomes and the mortgage.
+For instance, if you and your spouse both work and have no children, it is possible that one of you does not earn enough income to pay that mortgage on your home.
 In that case, the spouse with the higher income may have the leg up to stay in the house for no other reason than he can make the payment.

 Other factors that are relevant to a judge when deciding who will remain in the house

 If you have any ongoing household projects that would require your supervision, then that may be sufficient reason to allow you to stay in the house.
-For instance, if you are right in the middle of a bathroom renovation and are doing the work yourself then you may need to stay in the house to see that project through to the finish.
-You never know- it could be that in just a few months you and your spouse will be putting your home on the market for sale.
+For instance, if you are right in the middle of a bathroom renovation and are doing the work yourself, you may need to stay in the house to see that project through to the finish.
+You never know- it could be that in just a few months, you and your spouse will be putting your home on the market for sale.

 Finally, the living situation of other relatives in your home will need to be examined.
-If you just had a number of your extended family move into your home while they are working on finding jobs in Texas, then that is another factor for the judge to consider.
+If you just had a number of your extended family move into your home while they are working on finding jobs in Texas, that is another factor for the judge to consider.
 That extended family can help you maintain the home and provide childcare for your kids, as well.

 More on the house and divorce in tomorrow’s blog post

-If you have any questions about the material in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and address your needs directly.